_

 I'm Tate.

-I'm a student interested in math, data science, and AI.
+I'm a student researcher interested in math, data science, and AI.

 More about me...